UsatiyNyan/serious-meta-library/README.md

     - fnv1a: constexpr hash function (TODO: more)
     - hash_string_view: string_view with precalculated hash

-- "sl/meta/string.hpp"
-    - string that can be used as template parameter
 - "sl/meta/tuple.hpp"
     - tie_as_tuple for structs, see tests for more examples
     - different flavours of for_each in tuple